dhable/bullhorn/README.md

 * Watch routing rules, service discovery and conf files.
 Update in memory values when files change.

-* Build websocket/socket.io listener for notifications being send to the web application.
+* [DONE] Build websocket/socket.io listener for notifications being send to the web application.
 Need to register/unregister who's available.

 * Write more specs - at least get good level of unit test coverage.

+* Build test mode for socket.io

 * Deployment scripts / process
   Consider vagrant at this time